 From 1968 until his death in 2005, General William C. Westmoreland maintained that the Tet Offensive had been a major Communist defeat.
 He based his argument on the purported high personnel losses of the Vietcong and North Vietnamese during the offensive.
 According to Westmoreland, the U.S. won at Tet because it killed tens of thousands of Communists.

-And yet, even if the war had been exclusively a war of attrition, Westmoreland’s claims of victory at Tet would have still been untrue.
-There are two reasons for this conclusion.
-First, Westmoreland miscalculated the number of Communist military dead.
-And second, the Communists rapidly replaced their Tet losses.
+And yet, even if the war had been exclusively a war of attrition, Westmoreland’s claims of victory at Tet would have still been problematic.
+There are two reasons for this: 1) Westmoreland miscalculated the number of Communist military dead; and 2) the Communists rapidly replaced their Tet losses.

 A week into the offensive, Military Assistance Command – Vietnam (MACV) estimated that 24,199 Vietcong and North Vietnamese had been killed by the Allies and another 5,007 had been captured.
 A total of 6,000 to 7,000 of the dead were believed to have been North Vietnamese regulars; the remainder of Communist dead were as Chairman of the Joint Chiefs of Staff General Earle Wheeler noted, “…a mixed variety of South Vietnamese enemy.”

 The National Intelligence Board (which consisted of key members of the U.S. intelligence community) calculated that an additional 1.5 soldiers suffered wounds for every Communist soldier killed in action.
 If those numbers held true during Tet, MACV’s estimate of enemy losses at the end of the first week of the offensive meant the Americans and South Vietnamese killed, wounded, and captured a total of 65,504 guerrillas and North Vietnamese regulars.